ant-design/ant-design-pro-site/docs/new-page.en-US.md

 ## Third, add model,service

-After the layout and routes are configured, go back to the newly created `NewPage.js` and start writing business codes!
+After the layout and routes are configured, go back to the newly created `NewPage.ts` and start writing business codes!
 If you need to use the data flow in [dva](https://github.com/dvajs/dva/), you also need to set the corresponding model and service in `src/models` and `src/services`.
 Refer to the writing of the built-in page of the scaffold for details.